Trillium photo taken by iNaturalist user damanchen during the 2018 Wildflower Pilgrimage iNaturalist Expedition.

-Pricing for the Wildflower Pilgrimage has remained constant for nearly ten years while the costs to put on this event have increased through this time.
-While the organizers have worked wonders to hold pricing the same, it is time to increase fees.
+Pricing for the Wildflower Pilgrimage has remained constant for nearly ten years while the costs to put on this event have increased.
+The organizers have worked wonders to hold pricing the same, but it is time to increase fees.
 Our promise to you is that we will work hard to keep costs as reasonable as possible.
-The fees are listed below.
+2019 fees are listed below.

 Adults 2 or more days: $100

 Adults single day: $75

 Children under 12: $5